4knort/118410-kekstagram/Readme.md

-This project is a part of htmlacademy.ru JS basic course.
+This project is a part of [HTML Academy](https://htmlacademy.ru) JS basic course.
 We developed an photo service like instagram.

 Files I've been working with: